 National Sentinel Pilot Program: Automotive Industry

-Project Sentinel is a NSW initiative designed to deliver an operational analytics platform which transforms and integrate multiple sources of data into a single user friendly environment and provide a range of analytic tools to develop understanding and meaning from the data.
-Project Sentinel seeks to deliver an analytics platform that would greatly improve regulators’ ability to share information and identify consumer issues in the marketplace at a national level.
-ACL Regulators have agreed to a proof-of-concept trial of the operational analytics platform developed by the NSW Project – this trial, known as the National Sentinel Pilot Program, seeks to assess non-compliance in the automotive industry at the national level.
-If successful, the ACL Regulators have agreed to consider developing a shared operational analytics capability.
+Project Sentinel was a NSW initiative designed to prove the concept of an operational analytics platform which transforms and integrate multiple sources of data nationally into a single user-friendly environment and provide a range of analytic tools to develop understanding and meaning from the data.
+Project Sentinel sought to deliver an analytics platform that would greatly improve regulators’ ability to share information and identify consumer issues in the marketplace at a national level.

-The purpose of this project is to proactively engage with music festival organisers, ticketing agencies and other relevant bodies with the aim of increasing compliance with consumer laws.
-Through compliance assistance and education, regulators can work to ensure that those involved in these events – from promoters to attendees – are aware of their obligations and rights.
+The purpose of this project was to proactively engage with music festival organisers, ticketing agencies and other relevant bodies with the aim of increasing compliance with consumer laws.
+Through compliance assistance and education, regulators worked to ensure that those involved in these events – from promoters to attendees – were aware of their obligations and rights.

 Credit Card Chargebacks